awsdocs/aws-kms-developer-guide/doc_source/services-redshift.md

 The master key encrypts the cluster key\.
 You can use a AWS KMS [customer master key](concepts.md#master_keys) \(CMK\) as the master key for Amazon Redshift\.
 You can request encryption by checking the appropriate box in the Amazon Redshift console\.
 You can specify a [customer managed CMK](concepts.md#customer-cmk) to use by choosing one from the list that appears below the encryption box\.
 If you do not specify a customer managed CMK, Amazon Redshift uses the [AWS managed CMK](concepts.md#aws-managed-cmk) for Amazon Redshift under your account\.

 **Important**
 Amazon Redshift supports only symmetric CMKs\.
 You cannot use an asymmetric CMK as the master key in an Amazon Redshift encryption workflow\.
-To determine whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.
+For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.

 ## Encryption context<a name="rs-encryptioncontext"></a>